webscopeio/examples/server-actions-resend/README.md

 At form submission React Hook Form uses the schema defined to validate the form values.
 Using its `handleSubmit` method you are able to provide an `onValid` and/or `onInvalid` callbacks using the parsed values.

 Typically you would define an `onSubmit` function and provide in the form's `onSubmit` attribute.
 However, you can invoke the `handleSubmit` method outside of the `onSubmit` attribute.
-Here are several examples:
+Here are some examples:

 #### Using `onSubmit` attribute